 The workshop focuses on when and how you can use an animation in your curriculum, and how to write a script.
-Naturally, we will also explain the animation program Vyond and show some of the options it has to offer.
 You can then get to work writing the first draft of the script and working with the animation program.Go to workshop

 Practicing communication skills can be difficult at the university, as the face-to-face instruction does not always offer enough time for every student to practice.
 TrainTool and Dialoguetrainer! make it possible to train communication skills online.
 During the workshop, you will receive a demonstration of both tools.
 We will then compare the two tools, after which you will have a good impression of the opportunities the tools can offer in your curriculum!Go to workshop

 This workshop will provide a few rules of thumb that a good test must meet, whether the test uses open or closed questions.
 In one exercise, we critically review the quality of your own test questions, so you can improve them and develop even better questions in the future.
 We also do hands-on work as well: you learn how to enter your own test questions in Remindo and how to structure a test.
 The module will show how you can re-use questions from previous tests, for example by accumulating an item bank that you can use for years.

 During the workshop, you will get started creating your own questions.
 Bring along your own laptop and a sample test to practice with!Go to workshop